 Barnyards and Birkenstocks: Why Farmers and Environmentalists Need Each Other

-Don’s book Barnyards and Birkenstocks is now available.
-You can purchase from the Washington State University Press’s online store:
+You can purchase from the Washington State University Press’s online store: Buy the Book

 Rural America is struggling.
 Family agriculture is gradually fading, and prime farmland is often converted into environmentally harmful applications.
 But food cultivation has ecological consequences, too.
 Farms consume eighty percent of the nation’s water.
 Although they often prevent sprawling development, improve water quality, or provide wildlife habitat, they also pollute rivers, drain wetlands, or emit destructive greenhouse gasses.